yycunc/SAFEclustering/README.md

   + First offical release
   + Now it can only work on Mac and Linux platform

+Dec 5, 2018
+* Version 1.00.0 released
+  + Fixed an error in Seurat clustering to allow more than 20 PCs computed

 ## Installation
 You can install SAFEclustering from github with:
 ```{r install}